Home

 Form Relevant Associations

-Lists of random objects are very difficult to remember.
-There is a well-known strategy for achieving almost miraculous feats of memory when it comes to long random-looking lists, and that is to weave the objects into a story.
-It is much easier to store and retrieve bits of information that are tightly interconnected than lists that are disconnected and dispersed.
+Disorganized lists of words and facts are very difficult to remember.
+There is a well-known strategy for achieving almost miraculous feats of memory when it comes to recalling long random-looking lists, and that is to make extensive use of images and stories.

 The suffix -OUS, for example, usually sounds just like the suffix -OSE, making it difficult to remember which words end in which suffix.
-Rather than disperse these words randomly throughout your spelling lists, it is far more effective to group all the -OUS words together in one list and all the -OSE together in another list.
+Rather than disperse these words indiscriminately through your spelling lists, it is far more effective to group all the -OUS words together in one list and all the -OSE together in another list.

 How To Improve Spelling #7